 Their award-winning, hearty veggie chili is great for lunch or dinner with a slice of quiche or a salad – just don’t forget to top your meal off with a delectable slice of lavender layer cake.
-The Earth’s modest, charming location on Flood Ave near the OU campus has been remodeled to better accommodate the many regulars, so make your way to this town favorite soon.
+The Earth’s modest, charming location on Flood Ave near the OU campus accommodates many regulars and newbies alike, so make your way to this town favorite for a casual veggie feast.

 In the town of Tonkawa, near Ponca City in northern Oklahoma, TS Fork is building a reputation for its exciting and innovative approach to farm-to-table dining.
 Focusing on local ingredients and working with area farmers and vendors, chef/owner/operator Jeff Denton and his team provide weekend dining experiences that are unique, expertly crafted and, most importantly, delicious.
 Most weekends there is a different theme or featured cuisine such as comfort food, seafood or Irish cuisine, and all meals are shared by diners in a "common table" setting.

 Seating at the weekly TS Fork meals is available by reservation only and features a prix fixe menu of five courses composed of fresh recipes inspired by locally sourced ingredients.
 Dishes like crowned lamb, baked sea bass, their specialty deviled eggs and many more are prepared with simplicity and skill.
-Also, make sure to sample their selection of local wines and beer, which are available at an additional cost.
+Make sure to sample their rotating selection of local wines and beer.
 With the ever-changing menu and the focus on quality and seasonal freshness, TS Fork is a place you'll want to return to often.

 Tucked away on the corner of Main and Santa Fe, Scratch Kitchen & Cocktails in Norman offers a made-from-scratch ala carte menu, giving patrons the option to mix-and-match their seasonal offerings.
 Pair the grass-fed flank steak with the 3-cheese pancetta mac or saddle up your coffee pork loin with the daily veggie.
 Scratch starters include spinach dip, Oklahoma Wagyu sliders or the Sooner State Board, a seasonal and locally sourced cheese and meat plate.